ramyasathiya/Exno.8-Prompt-Engg/README.md

 Explore how various prompting techniques can be used to generate and manipulate audio content (e.g., music, sound effects, voice narration) using AI model
 # Output:
 ```
-Certainly!
-Here's the same experiment titled **"Exploration of Prompting Techniques for Audio Generation"**, presented in a **magazine-style article format** — clear, engaging, and narrative-driven, suitable for a lab report with a creative flair:

----

 # 🎧 **Exploration of Prompting Techniques for Audio Generation**

----

 ## 🎯 **Objective**